Top 5 Reasons Financial Advisors Choose to Go Independent

 middle age caucasian woman sitting on bench in front of laptop

-In each of these categories, independent workers reported slightly higher satisfaction and feelings of success than traditional employees.
-Which begs the question—what makes independence so fulfilling, especially to 71% of financial advisors who prefer this model*?
+In a 2023 Life Goals study, from MBO Partners, independent workers reported slightly higher satisfaction and feelings of success than traditional employees when it came to things like spending enough time with family and leading a fulfilling life.
+It begs the question — what makes that entrepreneurial spirit so fulfilling, especially for the 71% of independent advisors who prefer this model?

 Reason #1: Personal Freedom, Flexibility, and Control

-“The other thing that’s really important to me to have freedom around is being able to serve my clients the way that I think is best.” – Nicole Burdick, AAMS, Money Maven Financial founder
+"The other thing that’s really important to me to have freedom around is being able to serve my clients the way that I think is best."

 Reason #2: Build Your Own Business, Your Own Way